ZJU-PLP/zero_shot_extraction_from_embeddings/README.md

 # Zero Shot Relation Extraction From Embeddings

-Unsupervised extraction of relation triplets (A,r,B) from an word embeddings.
+Unsupervised extraction of relation triplets (A,r,B) from word embeddings.